OlegSopilnyak/service-executor/README.md

 # service-executor
 ## Pool of SOAP services to execute ones
 ### Artifact to economize computer resources.
-Service should registered in pool once then consumer can get Call-entity anytime
+Service should registered in pool once then consumer can get Call-entity for anytime
-to execute WS-RPC via SOAP protocol or any other one.
+execution of WS-RPC via SOAP protocol or any other one.

 Language **Java8**
 Libraries **Spring Core, Spring Context, JDOM2**